govfresh/cdo-playbook/_pages/appendix.md

 ---
 layout: page
 title: Appendix A
-description: Drive transformation through a mission focused data and analytics strategy that can influence the enterprise-wide business strategy and answer key agency questions.
+description: Federal policies and guidelines.
 permalink: /appendix/
 ---

-Federal Policies and Guidelines

 Below is a list of relevant federal laws and policies applicable to the CDO role.
 Evidence Act M-19-18